Mary Shelley Resurrected as Polyamory Icon

 Source: Vanity Fair · Published 16 Oct 2025

-Hot take: Long remembered for her groundbreaking novel, Frankenstein, Mary Shelley's reputation is also undergoing a similar transformation.
-Some are even reading complex gender dynamics in her seminal work: Victor Frankenstein (Frankensteen) creates life by bypassing traditional reproduction with a woman.
+Why This Matters: Long remembered for her groundbreaking novel, Frankenstein, Mary Shelley's reputation is also undergoing a similar transformation.
+Some are even reading complex gender dynamics in her seminal work: Victor Frankenstein ("that's Frankensteen") creates life by bypassing traditional reproduction with a woman.